MercersKitchen/BYOD/README.md

 - Open Key / Double Click Setup

 ### Driver Information and Installation
+NOTE: Internet Connection Drivers are crucial and must be installed separately
+- Windows Update is safest (and easiest) way to update and install additional drivers

 Important URLs used to Research Information
 - https://www.pcilookup.com
   - Details to Use: VEN is vendor, DEV is Developer